jessetane/google-mcp/readme.md

 # google-mcp
-MCP proxy for Google APIs (Drive, Docs, Sheets, Calendar, and more) restricted to `*.googleapis.com`.
+MCP proxy for Google HTTP APIs.

 ## Why
-Google's web assistant is limited and lacks the flexibility of a standalone agent.
-Other assistants have selective access (e.g. Drive but not Sheets or Calendar). `google-mcp` provides an authenticated, direct HTTP gateway to Google's REST APIs with optional read-only scoping.
+Gemini on the web is limited and lacks the power and flexibility of a standalone agent.
+Other frontier platforms may have "official" Google connectors but they are either paid-only, read-only or don't cover enough surface area to be truly useful.

 ## How